misiektoja/lastfm_monitor/docs/troubleshooting.md

 lastfm_monitor <lastfm_username> --verbose
 ```

-It reports a channel switched off because its settings cannot work, a tracked field that could not be read together with the alert that silences, and the point where automatic retries start after a Last.fm failure.
+It reports a channel switched off because its settings cannot work and a tracked field that could not be read together with the alert that silences.
 Nothing is printed per check, so a quiet run stays quiet.

 A feature that stays unavailable is reported once, when it stops working, rather than on every check that follows.
 The repeated failures are left to `--debug`.
 It is reported again when it starts working, but only when the failure itself was printed, so a recovery never refers to something you never saw.